The Independent Guardian: a new approach to safeguarding

 Training costs. £750 per Independent Guardian.
 For initial 50 AGs £37,500

 Draft total set up costs (to be scrutinised). £488,500*

 We hope to gain support for this new role in children’s care from voluntary agencies and charities involved in adoption and kinship care support, and in making recommendations for social care.
-We hope the Adoption Leadership Board and Regionalisation Boards will be fully supportive of this scheme and help us to bring this vitally important child and family support role into reality.
+We hope the Adoption and Special Guardian Leadership Board and Regionalisation Boards will be fully supportive of this scheme and help us to bring this vitally important child and family support role into reality.

 *It costs approximately £200k per year for just one child to be looked after in residential care, which many of our children need when they return to the care system, and far more for secure accomodation, which is often needed when they become destabilised and something goes wrong – they go missing/run away; they are targeted for grooming or by drug gangs; they become criminalised.